 - Choose the Select all Sheets option (which will select all the sheets in your workspace, you can tell they're selected if all the sheet tabs have a white background like an active sheet tab would have)

-- Click on the Office button then Print->Print Preview and see if you like the way the pages will show when printed to PDF.
-If you don't have any changes to the printing options click on the Office button and then on Print, select the Entire Workbook option under Print What and novaPDF from the Printer name section and click OK to create the PDF file
+- Click on File then Print and see if you like the way the pages will show when printed to PDF.
+If you don't have any changes to the printing options select the Print Entire Workbook option under Settings and novaPDF from the Printer name section and click Print to create the PDF file.

 - novaPDF will ask you where to save the PDF and (if set so) it will open the PDF when it's created.